 If Council decides to move forward with the Designation process, a Public Hearing will be held before the Designation Bylaw is adopted.
 To learn more about Designating a property, contact the Planning Division.
 There is no fee.

 Working with a Designated Building

 Any changes to a Designated property must be allowed through a Heritage Alteration Permit (HAP).
 An HAP provides the City the opportunity to review proposed changes to a building and ensure they do not impact its heritage value.
 There is no fee for an HAP for a Designated property.
-Applications for the alteration or demolition of a Designated property must be reviewed by the Community Heritage Commission and Council.
+Applications for the alteration or demolition of a Designated property may be reviewed by the Community Heritage Commission and Council.
 Council may deny proposed alterations or demolition.